carpentries-incubator/workflows-nextflow/episodes/01-getting-started-with-nextflow.md

 ## Nextflow basic concepts

 Nextflow is a workflow management system that combines a runtime environment, software that is designed to run other software, and a *programming domain specific language (DSL)* that eases the writing of computational pipelines.
+A DSL is written for a specific field, e.g., SQL is used to work with databases and AWK is designed for text processing.

 Nextflow is built around the idea that Linux is the lingua franca of data science.
 Nextflow follows Linux's "small pieces loosely joined" philosophy: many simple but powerful command-line and scripting tools facilitate, when chained together, more complex data manipulations.